 Savannah Smiles are crisp, lemon-flavored cookies coated in powdered sugar, while Lemonades are Shortbread cookies with a lemon-flavored filling.
-For the most part, the Little Brownie Bakers and ABC Bakers cookies have basically the exact same nutritional value, but Lemonades are significantly less healthy than Savannah Smiles.
-They include more than twice the calories, fat, and sugar in each cookie.
+In most cases, the Little Brownie Bakers and ABC Bakers cookies have similar nutritional values, but a comparison of these two shows that Lemonades are significantly less healthy than Savannah Smiles.
+Each Lemonade contains more than twice the calories, fat, and sugar than a Savannah Smile.

 These gluten-free chocolate chip peanut butter cookies from ABC Bakers currently have no equivalent from Little Brownie Bakers.